Mitchell, Queensland: Facilities

-The Special Broadcasting Service and its sister channels SBS Viceland, SBS World Movies, SBS Food and NITV also transmit to Mitchell.

 Climate

 Mitchell has a humid subtropical climate with hot summers and cold winters by Queensland standards.
 On 15 August 1979 Mitchell recorded a minimum temperature of -9.4 °C, which is the third coldest temperature ever recorded in the state.
 Mitchell has the largest overall temperature range recorded in Australia (56.2 °C, -9.4 °C to 46.8 °C).
 The town gets an average of 157.5 clear days annually.

 Attractions

 The Great Artesian Spa was opened in 1998 and is situated in the town's aquatic centre.
 There are two pools of artesian water, one heated and the other designed for those who prefer a cooler experience.
 Both spa pools have been designed with disabled access in mind and facilities include a chairlift to allow easy access for physically disabled people.
 The water used in the spa pools is renewed regularly and comes from the Great Artesian Basin, which is one of the largest artesian basins in the world, which underlies around one-fifth of Australia.
 It covers a total area of more than 1,711,000 square kilometres, and has been relied upon for the town water supply since 1927.